 There are only three things in a mirepoix: carrots, celery, and onions.
 When combined, these three simple ingredients, commonly referred to as "aromatics," come together to add flavor and aroma to stocks, sauces, soups, and other foods.

 Cajun chefs use a variation on mirepoix which consists of three parts onions, two parts celery, and one part green bell pepper, and they take it so seriously they refer to it as "the holy trinity."
 Other variations, like the Spanish and Italian sofrito or the German suppengrün, utilize tomatoes, parsnips, leeks, celery root, fennel bulb, shallots, or garlic.

-The more finely mirepoix is chopped, the more quickly its flavor and aroma are released into a stock.
-Since brown stock is simmered longer than white stock, it's perfectly acceptable to cut the mirepoix into pieces an inch or two in size.
+The more finely mirepoix is chopped, the more quickly its flavor and aroma are released into stock.
+Since the brown stock is simmered longer than white stock, it's perfectly acceptable to cut the mirepoix into pieces an inch or two in size.
 For white stock, a 1/2-inch dice is probably best.

 - Leeks can be used in place of some or all of the onions.